-Gary Schneider has degrees from the Michaelis School of Fine Art, UCT, and the Pratt Institute, New York.
-He lives and works in New York City.
-He has had solo exhibitions in many institutions and galleries, including Artist Space, New York; the Musée de l’Elysée Lausanne; the International Center of Photography, New York; the Contemporary Museum, Honolulu; the Sackler Museum, Boston; the Museum of Photographic Art, San Diego and the Reykjavik Art Museum.
-His awards include Eisenstaedt Award from Life magazine, a National Endowment for the Arts grant, a Lou Stoumen Award, and a 2013/14 Guggenheim Fellowship.
+Gary Schneider was born in East London, South Africa and grew up in Cape Town.
+After graduating with a BFA from the Michaelis School of Fine Art at the University of Cape Town, he left South Africa for New York to do an MFA at the Pratt Institute.
+He still lives and works in New York City.
+Schneider has had solo exhibitions in many institutions and galleries, including Artist Space, New York, the Musée de l’Elysée Lausanne, the International Center of Photography, New York, the Contemporary Museum, Honolulu, the Sackler Museum, Boston, the Museum of Photographic Art, San Diego and the Reykjavik Art Museum.
+He has received an Eisenstaedt Award from Life magazine, a National Endowment for the Arts grant, a Lou Stoumen Award, and a 2013/14 Guggenheim Fellowship to complete this project.
 His work is in several public collections, including the Metropolitan Museum of Art, the National Gallery of Canada, the Art Institute of Chicago, the Whitney Museum and Harvard Art Museums.
 Schneiderteaches at Mason Gross School of the Arts, Rutgers University.